Title I Plan

-This is our second year offering Pre-K services.
-Stewartstown Community School offers a 4 year old Pre-K program for 3 mornings a week, scheduled from 8:00-11:00 A.M..
+This is our first year offering Pre-K services five full days a week.
+Stewartstown Community School offers a 4-year-old Pre-K program.
 If a need arises for Title I services, Title I personnel may be used to work with Pre-K students.

 QUALITY TEACHERS AND PARAPROFESSIONALS:

 Stewartstown Community School operates with a highly professional, qualified staff.
 All core academic teachers and instructional paraprofessionals meet the highly qualified requirements, either through credentialing by degrees conferred or by Alternative IV and V Programming offered through the Department of Education, Credentialing Bureau.